Peter Manley: Crowd popularity

 Manley's refusal to shake Taylor's hand after his 7-0 World Championship thrashing in 2002 led to darts fans booing him for many years.
 The boos became more ironic and good-natured when in 2005 Manley changed his entrance theme from Chumbawamba's Tubthumping to Tony Christie's "Is This the Way to Amarillo".
 By the end of his career Manley was seen by darts crowds as being more of a 'pantomime villain' rather than subject to genuine animosity which had occurred previously.
 Manley has gone on to say that whilst the booing and crowd reaction was hard for him and his family to take in the early days, it helped him as his career went on and ensured his popularity on the exhibition circuit.

 Controversy

-Despite being chairman of the Players' Union (the Professional Dart Players Association – PDPA), Manley was often the subject of controversy with fellow players.
+Despite being chairman of the Players' Union (the Professional Darts Players Association – PDPA), Manley was often the subject of controversy with fellow players.
 Most notably Taylor in the aforementioned incident, and also in the 2006 PDC World Darts Championship.
 During that tournament, Manley was accused of gamesmanship against Dennis Smith and in a later round against Taylor's protégé, Adrian Lewis.
-Manley muttered words to his opponent, resulting in Lewis leaving the stage in anger.
+Manley muttered the words "diddley diddley dum" to his opponent, resulting in Lewis leaving the stage in anger.
 Despite serving as Mardle's best man at his wedding Manley also had a notable spat with the former PDC professional player Wayne Mardle.
 Mardle accused Manley of being a cheat in his autobiography.
 Manley has also had notable spats with the likes of Roland Scholten, John Lowe, Rod Harrington, Dave Jowett and Wynand Havenga.